 Brian worked with director-owners (the late) Bill Taylor and Mark Miller for several years now, since they were introduced to him as as a Business Link listed advisor.

-In the first instance, Brian helped de Havilland though a critical transformation following the notification of withdrawal of BAE Systems’ funding from the company.
+In the first instance, Brian helped de Havilland though a critical transformation following the notification of withdrawal of previously vital BAE Systems’ funding from the company.
 Having financed the establishment and running of de Havilland Support Ltd (DHSL) for 10 years, BAE Systems were no longer prepared to financially support the airworthiness programme for the historic aircraft fleet that included the Tiger Moth and Rapide as well as the Bulldog and Beagle Pup.